 How to calculate earned media value?

-Next, determine the number of users that were reached with the campaign itself.
-After running the ad for a week, a total of 20,000 unique viewers were reached.
+Next, determine the number of impressions delivered by the campaign.
+After running the ad for a week, assume a total of 20,000 impressions.

 Finally, calculate the earned media value using the formula above: